|

 Scotland

-An unrestored traditional Orkney longhouse, dating to at least the 16th century.
-A stone bed, tradtional household furnishings, farm implements, and artefacts of daily life provide a fascinating glimpse of daily life in Orkney over the past centuries.
-A central hearth, burning peat, provides warmth for the longhouse, and there is a lovely Victorian garden outside.
-Recommended.
+The Kirbuster Museum is housed in an unrestored traditional Orkney longhouse, dating to at least the 16th century.
+A stone bed, traditional household furnishings, farm implements, and artefacts of daily life provide a fascinating glimpse of daily life in Orkney over the past centuries.

 Birsay,